sustrik/libdill/README.md

 Coroutines being canceled will get grace period to run until the deadline expires.
-Afterwards they will be canceled by force, i.e. all blocking calls in the coroutine will return ECANCELED error.
+Afterwards they will be canceled by force, i.e. all blocking calls in the coroutine will return `ECANCELED` error.

-Exact algorithm of this function is as follows:
+The exact algorithm for this function is as follows:

 1. If all the coroutines are already finished it succeeds straight away.
 2. If not so it waits until the deadline.
 If all coroutines finish during this grace period the function succeeds immediately afterwards.
 3. Otherwise it "kills" the remaining coroutines.
-What that means is that all function calls in the coroutine in question from that point on will fail with `ECANCELED` error.
+What that means is that all function calls inside the coroutine in question from that point on will fail with `ECANCELED` error.
-4. Finally, `gocancel()` will wait until all the "killed" coroutines exit.
+4. Finally, `gocancel()` waits until all the "killed" coroutines exit.
    It itself will succeed immediately afterwards.

 In case of success `gocancel()` returns 0.
 In case or error it returns -1 and